Compare quotes from our trusted insurance partners:

 Frequently asked questions

-Insurance is compulsory for registered NDIS providers, including those operating as sole traders.
-NDIS Practice Standards require registered service providers to have Professional Indemnity and Public Liability insurance.
+NDIS Practice Standards require all registered NDIS providers, including those operating as sole traders, to have “appropriate” levels of Professional Indemnity and Public Liability insurance in place.

 Registered NDIS providers must have certain types of business insurance.
 Professional Indemnity insurance and Public Liability insurance are both required under the current NDIS Practice Standards.